-Kefalonia Katavothres: On Kefalonia island there is a place that one should not miss visiting.
-This is one of the world's most astonishing geological phenomena for which there has been a lot of discussion.
-Katavothresis not dfficult to reach, as it takes only 3 kilometres from Argostoli long the Fanari road.
+Kefalonia Katavothres: On Kefalonia island, there is a place that one should not miss visiting.
+This is one of the world's most astonishing geological phenomena for which there have been many discussions.
+Katavothresis not difficult to reach, as it takes only 3 kilometers from Argostoli long the Fanari road.
 The sea water rushes in through some cracks in the rocks on the shore and vanishes underground.

 In 1835, the phenomenon was rare enough that the English built some corn mills and while earthquakes broke the water wheel amazingly nothing happened to alter this trend of water coming in and going under.
 One could well ask where the wheel was set up so as to work.
 They needed flowing water.
 This is where the rare geological formations came in to play.